Techtonica/curriculum/projects/eventonica-react/eventonica-postgres.md

 1. Create a `user_events` table in your database with two columns: `user_id` and `event_id`.
 Use this table to store which events have been saved for each user, replacing whichever method you used before.
 When creating the table,

   - Add [foreign keys](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-FK) to link `user_id` to the `users` table and `event_id` to the `events` table.
 Specifying `ON DELETE CASCADE` for each column means that deleting a user/event will also delete all linked entries in this table.
 This ensures that you won't have deleted events saved for users, or events saved for deleted users.
 Test that your constraints work by saving events for users and deleting the user or event.
   - These columns should be unique together (i.e., you do not want to save an event for a user more than once), see [unique constraints](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-UNIQUE-CONSTRAINTS).
 Test what happens when you try to save the same event for a user twice.

 1. (Only if you created the `user_events` table): Now, when displaying users and their events on the webpage, can you use SQL joins to get a list of event names that each user has saved?

+1. Once you have all `user` routes working, integrate them with your React frontend so a user can successfully GET, POST, and DELETE from the UI.

 ### Troubleshooting